OfficeDev/microsoft-teams-apps-adopt-bot/README.md

 ![image](https://user-images.githubusercontent.com/54556057/156799497-0fa14bef-096d-4e54-ac65-7a537621163d.png)

 4. Select the **Adoption Bot – Ask an Expert** flow to open it.
 This flow takes employee's escalation request and notify human expert in a team channel.
-i.
-Select **Edit**
+5. Select **Edit**
-ii.
-Open the action **Convert time zone - Select Your Timezone** and set the **destination time zone** to your timezone.
+6. Open the action **Convert time zone - Select Your Timezone** and set the **destination time zone** to your timezone.

 ![image](https://user-images.githubusercontent.com/54556057/156799812-19300ede-867d-4406-9bb3-5213fa852569.png)

-iii.
-Open the action Post adaptive card in a chat or channel - Select Team and Channel. iv.
-Change the **Team** and **Channel** to your desired team and channel for the feedback information adaptive card to be posted to.
+7. Open the action Post adaptive card in a chat or channel - Select Team and Channel.
+8. Change the **Team** and **Channel** to your desired team and channel for the feedback information adaptive card to be posted to.

 ![image](https://user-images.githubusercontent.com/54556057/156799996-734ccd10-7268-4998-9b86-bf2e76144fc5.png)

-v.
-Expand the condition action. vi.
-Open the action **Convert time zone - Select Your Timezone** - **Resolved** and set the **destination time zone** to your timezone.
+9. Expand the condition action.
+10. Open the action **Convert time zone - Select Your Timezone** - **Resolved** and set the **destination time zone** to your timezone.

 ![image](https://user-images.githubusercontent.com/54556057/156800241-d8c545a9-9f64-488c-86e1-ef6ef57f961b.png)

-vii.
-Select **Save**.
+11. Select **Save**.
-viii.
-Select the back arrow ←.
+12. Select the back arrow ←.

-5. Select the **Adoption Bot - Feedback flow** to open it.
+13. Select the **Adoption Bot - Feedback flow** to open it.
 This flow takes employee's feedback and post into a team channel for human expert to review
-i.
-Select **Edit**.
+14. Select **Edit**.
-ii	Open the action Convert time zone - Select Your Timezone and set the destination time zone to your timezone.
+15. Open the action Convert time zone - Select Your Timezone and set the destination time zone to your timezone.

 ![image](https://user-images.githubusercontent.com/54556057/156801368-8c6784c9-eb96-4198-8e4f-daf9fefc9db4.png)

-iii.
-Open the action **Post adaptive card in a chat or channel - Select Team and Channel**. iv.
-Change the **Team** and **Channel** to your desired team and channel for the feedback information adaptive card to be posted to.
+16. Open the action **Post adaptive card in a chat or channel - Select Team and Channel**.
+17. Change the **Team** and **Channel** to your desired team and channel for the feedback information adaptive card to be posted to.

 ![image](https://user-images.githubusercontent.com/54556057/156801607-8d98f7be-11aa-4869-a6ca-39c1adaa5405.png)

-v.
-Select Save.
+18. Select Save.

 **Bot Validation**